The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 };

-In this case, the output of the controller is a boolean variable.
-First, because this controller does not need more, it does not need to be expanded in the future.
-And also, because it is perfect for explaining a concept.
+In this case, the controller’s output is a boolean variable.
+First, because this controller doesn’t need more, it doesn’t need to be extended in the future.
+And also, because it suits me perfectly to explain something.

-Remember that we are talking all the time about the importance of maintaining the architecture hierarchy and delimiting the relationships between objects.
+Remember we’ve been talking all the time about how important it is to maintain the architecture hierarchy and delimit the relationships between objects.

 If this component, which by definition is at the “base” of the hierarchy and is designed to be isolated, reusable, and self-contained, referred to a global project enum, we would be inverting the pyramid.
-The base would be referring to the heaviest object.
+The base would refer to the biggest object.

-That, apart from making it impossible to reuse the component in another project, would imply that if at a higher level I need to modify the enum, I would be modifying it here too.
+That, apart from making it impossible to reuse the component in another project, would imply that, if at a higher level I need to modify the enum, I would be modifying this one as well.

 In any case, the ThresholdController should use its own THRESHOLD_CONTROLLER_STATUS enum, different from THERMOSTAT_STATUS.